microsoft/satellite-imagery-labeling-tool/docs/Project-builder.md

 > **Note** that the hosting location of the task files will need CORs and `https` enabled.
 See the next section for an example of one way to do this.

  See [Output file format](#output-file-format) section for more details on the output of the project builder tool.
+<br><br>
 ## Hosting files in a CORs enabled Azure Blob storage

-**Warning:** The following steps will allow the files you load into this blob storage account to be **publicly accessible across domains**.
+> **WARNING:** The following steps will allow the files you load into this blob storage account to be **publicly accessible across domains**.
 If you have **sensitive data**, it is better to use local files or fork this project and modify it to work with your data in a secure manner.

+Follow these steps to host files in a CORs enabled Azure blob storage:

 1. If you don't have one already, go into the Azure portal and create a [blob storage account resource](https://learn.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal).
 2. Go to the blob storage account resource in the Azure portal that will be hosting your files.